JamesLauYiWei2001/G-quadruplex-R-code/README.md

 3. Experimental validity and interpretation assumptions:
   a)	The CD signal measured is a population-weighted average of only the folded and unfolded molecules: The CD only measures the fraction of folded or unfolded G-quadruplex structures within the population.
 Misfolded configurations, if present are assumed to be negligible or spectroscopically indistinguishable from the folded state and are thus not accounted for.
   b)	Reversible equilibrium between the folded and unfolded state and the equilibrium constant: At each temperature interval, the G-quadruplexes have been given adequate time to establish its equilibrium state (K(T)) between folded and unfolded state, ensuring that the derived Tm is meaningful.

+As a result, all thermodynamic parameters are treated as apparent values.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 2. Statistical Comparison of Ligand-Induced Stabilisation